Once you've decided a career coach is the way to go and you've scheduled your first session you’ll want to make the most of your time and your money!

 A life coach is a specially trained person who can help you look at your life objectively.
 You will work with your life coach to work on your personal development and reach your goals whether they are personal, financial, career or health-related.
 Life coaches aim to help you help yourself.
 You will become more self-reliant and more confident in your own decisions.

-At your life coaching session, you should already have the motivation to work with the coach and be truthful concerning your aspirations for your life.
-Once your life coach understands your current situation, they will guide you through a positive process aimed at making internal and constructive changes.
+A life coach guides to find answers yourself, they are not an instructor; they won’t tell you what to do.
+London life coach understands your current situation, they will guide you through a positive process aimed at making internal and constructive changes.

 Some of the common processes that coaches employ include visualization, affirmations, hypnosis, meditation, relaxation and many others.
 Sometimes discovering your ultimate intention and clarifying how you want to feel helps to kick-start a new perspective and can make things clear for you moving forward.